josevazf/expert-solidity-final-project/README.md

 # 🏭 The Startup Factory
 (Tokenize your vision)

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Foundry, Wagmi, Viem, and Typescript.